janusschmidt/autofixturetest/README.md

 # autofixturetest
 Simple test of autofixture

-Purpose of this app is to investigate wether autofixture generates new random data on each run???
+The purpose of this app is to investigate wether autofixture generates new random data on each run???